Amila3951/mildew-detection-in-cherry-leaves/README.md

 1. Develop a system capable of accurately differentiating between cherry leaves affected by powdery mildew and healthy leaves based on visual analysis.
 2. Implement a classification model that can determine whether a given cherry leaf image depicts a healthy leaf or one infected with powdery mildew.

+### Project Goals

+* **Visual Analysis:** Provide an interactive dashboard for visualizing and comparing healthy and infected leaves.
+* **Image Classification:** Develop a machine learning model that accurately predicts the health status of cherry leaves.

+### Machine Learning Solution

+A binary classification model, specifically a Convolutional Neural Network (CNN), will be trained on a dataset of cherry leaf images.
+This model will be integrated into an interactive dashboard, allowing users to upload images and receive predictions.

+### Client Benefits

+* **Improved Efficiency:** Automate the detection process, saving time and resources.
+* **Enhanced Accuracy:** Achieve high accuracy in disease detection.
+* **Scalability:** Easily scale the solution to accommodate larger datasets and future applications.

+This project will deliver a valuable tool for Farmy & Foods, improving their ability to manage powdery mildew and maintain the quality of their cherry crops.

 ## Hypotheses and Validation Methodology